Previous Community Updates

 Ballot questions: “Are you in favour of the Thompson-Nicola Regional District adopting:

 Bylaw No. 2651 for the purpose of establishing the Loon Lake fire protection service area within a portion of Electoral Area “E” (Bonaparte Plateau) with a maximum annual tax requisition for operating costs of $150,000 or $1.546/$1,000 of net taxable value of land and improvements, whichever is greater; AND

 Bylaw No. 2652 that authorizes the Thompson-Nicola Regional District to borrow an amount not to exceed $653,000 for the purpose of constructing two fire halls for the Loon Lake fire protection service?”

-- January 2018: TNRD starts the process of gaining a Crown lease to build the primary fire hall at the abandoned Loon Lake Provincial Park.
-This was a property identified in the 2016 FireWise Consulting report (pg 16)
+TNRD starts the process of gaining a Crown lease to build the primary fire hall at the abandoned Loon Lake Provincial Park.
+This was a property identified in the 2016 FireWise Consulting report (page 16).

-If you would like to order a structural protection kit, you have the option to order a standard kit (part number CFP-4000) or premium kit (part number CFP-4001).
+Residents can order a standard kit (part # CFP 4000) or a premium kit (part # CFP-4001).
 Manual or electronic garden hose timers are also available at a reduced cost.